DanielVF/d-time-tracker/README.md

 To view
 -------

-Daily files are created in year folders in ~/.dtimetracker
+Daily files are created in month and year folders in ~/Dropbox/.ttimetracker

 One day I may build a nice way to view them.